Hi, I’m Jamie Kaufmann, Founder of Milk Allergy Mom.

-What I mean by freedom, is that we are free from the constant worry, stress, and anxiety over food allergies.
+By the word freedom, I mean we are free from the constant worry, stress, and anxiety over food allergies.

-While yes, there’s still concern and each day requires some intentional planning and strategy…
+Yes, there’s still concern and each day requires some intentional planning and strategy.

-our family has definitely learned to lean into the joy, happiness, and fun in this life with food allergies.
+However, our family has learned to lean into the joy, happiness, and fun in life with food allergies.

 1. ORAL CHALLENGES & ALLERGY TREATMENTS